sandint2011/mc-shader-exploration/README.md

 # MC Shader Exploration

-This repository holds some shaderpacks for Minecraft.
+This repository holds some shaderpacks we made for for Minecraft.
 We followed this [tutorial](https://github.com/saada2006/MinecraftShaderProgramming) to learn how to write shaders, and then used what we learned to write more complicated shaders.

 ## Links